(New Information for Prospective Students—application process and form)

 Spring Semester: September 1 for international students; October 15 for U. S. citizens

-LOOKING FOR NEW GRADUATE STUDENTS!!!!
+LOOKING FOR NEW GRADUATE STUDENTS!!!
 What do you need to do to apply for graduate school and obtain financial support?

-1. A completed Graduate Application Form.
-Download form to apply for graduate school, print, fill out and send in with $60 to the Admissions Office.
-All applicants are strongly urged to apply online (www.uaf.edu/admissions/) if possible.
-Please email the Department of Atmospheric Sciences at atmos@gi.alaska.edu to let us know you are applying so your application can be tracked.
+2. Email the Department of Atmospheric Sciences at atmos@gi.alaska.edu to let us know you are applying so your application can be tracked.

-3. Contact Educational Testing Service (ETS) to request your official Graduate Record Examination (GRE) be sent to UAF.
-The Department of Atmospheric Sciences does not require the GRE; however, UAF requires the GRE from prospective applicants with an undergraduate grade point average below 3.00.
-Please email an unofficial copy to the Department of Atmospheric Sciences at atmos@gi.alaska.edu.
+4. Contact Educational Testing Service (ETS) to request your official Graduate Record Examination (GRE) be sent to UAF.
+The Department of Atmospheric Sciences requires the GRE; effective May 2012.
+The school code is 4866.

 Additional procedures and forms that are required of international students

-Step 3: Send all documents to:
+Send all official documents to:

 University of Alaska Fairbanks

-Fairbanks, AK 99775-7320
+Fairbanks, AK 99775-7480